Emerson/ember-form-master-2000/README.md

 ```

 Note how we defer to `styles` property for class names where possible.
-This ties in the `fmConfig` service which provides easy configuration of
+This ties in the `fm-config` service which provides easy configuration of
 form classes on a global basis.

 The best place to start for creating a display is to look at